 Read more about Samas on our blog "No mas, Samas: What's in this ransomware's modus operandi?"

 But yes, you can say "no mas" (translation from Spanish: no more) to Samas ransomware.

 Though ransomware and macro-based malware are on the rise, there’s still something that you or your administrators can proactively do:

-The following are the 10 most-detected threats in each category for the past week, December 12 to December 18, 2014.
+The following are recent top 10 most-detected threats in each category for the past seven days.